Poets&Quants Top Business Schools

 REAL-WORLD PROJECTS

 Providence students have a number of opportunities to apply their knowledge in real-world scenarios whether through projects or case competitions.
-2018 alumni that we surveyed spoke highly about their experience in marketing elective courses, where they were able to develop relevant work skills.

 Marketing students can also participate in the annual American Marketing Association (AMA) Collegiate Case Competition, an event that brings together marketing students to solve and present a case study.
 Last year’s competition asked students to develop a comprehensive marketing plan targeting Generation Z in an effort to increase membership and relevance among American college students.

-But these types of opportunities span well beyond fields such as marketing.
 Students interested in finance can participate in the Student Managed Portfolio, where they invest real money from the Providence College endowment.
 Unlike many student-managed funds, the PCSB Student Managed Portfolio extends to three different classes of assets: equity, fixed income, and alternatives.

 Contact Information